Sequential Monte Carlo with Gaussian Mixture Approximation for Infinite-Dimensional Statistical Inverse Problems: SMC with Gaussian mixture approximation

 \section{SMC with Gaussian mixture approximation}

 In this section, we adopt the SMC methods defined in infinite-dimensional function spaces \cite{Beskos2015SC} and implement three critical improvements.
 First, we provide a convergence theorem for SMC under weaker conditions.
 Second, we combine the Gaussian mixture with pCN to introduce a new transition kernel, known as the pCN-GM algorithm, which, when utilized as the transition kernel in SMC, forms the SMC-pCN-GM method.
-Lastly, we present an approximation to SMC-pCN-GM, the SMC-GM algorithm, and subsequent numerical experiments will demonstrate that this approximation significantly enhances efficiency.
+Lastly, we present an approximation to SMC-pCN-GM as a reduced version, the SMC-GM algorithm.